 Because of this, I sometimes charge a fee when I take part in a press trip or influencer event.
 Particularly when the client wants to guarantee a certain amount of coverage after the trip.
 If they are looking for lots of content – be it blog posts or social media – then I will charge a fee based on the amount they’re requesting.

 How much do I charge for a press trip?

 Well, that really varies hugely depending on what the client wants.
-For me it’s been anything from £400 – £1500!
+For me it’s been anything from £400 – £2000!
 I don’t charge a daily rate, but put together a bespoke quotation based on what my client is asking for.
 Other bloggers have fixed daily rates, others don’t charge at all and do it all for the free travel.
 You have to consider what works for you and what your time, follower counts, and talents are worth.

 Another of my strengths is photography.
 I have a degree in the subject so I’m actually qualified, and I’ve definitely gotten a lot better over the years.
 Lately, I’ve started selling some of my photos online as an extra source of income.